ItOmegaDev/ItOmegaDev/README.md

 ## ⚡ Fun Facts

 * 🎓 I'm an 8th-grade student with a focus on Physics and History.
-* 🐧 I prefer Ubuntu for everything, from daily tasks to high-load server hosting.
+* 🐧 I prefer Linux for everything, from daily tasks to high-load server hosting.
-* 🚫 I don't listen to music or songs—I prefer the sound of efficient code and silent servers.
-* 🎮 When I'm not coding, I'm likely optimizing S.T.A.L.K.E.R.
-2 or exploring Ukrainian Hetmanate history.

 ---